Our very own Buttermere has been voted by the public as having one of the best views in Britain.

 Suitable for both experienced climbers and those who are fresh to the activity, Via Ferrata follows an old miners’ route to the top of Fleetwith Pike.
 With a continuous cable throughout the climb, the route is suitable for almost all ages.

 The Via Ferrata offers two climbs – Classic and Xtreme.
 Whilst the Classic route has challenges aplenty, the Xtreme version includes a cargo net crossing, Europe’s longest rope bridge, and cliff-edge ladders.
 It’s not for the faint hearted!

 Buttermere is just half of what was once a larger lake.
 The second half is the twin lake of Crummock Water, set on the other side of Buttermere Village.

 Whether you want to walk the two lakes separately or both together, Crummock Water has a lot to offer, with more views of the surrounding fells and a number of ancient homesteads, industrial remains, and the foundations of an old pele tower.

 Visit a market town

 Despite its peaceful location, Buttermere is conveniently located close to the bustling market town of Keswick and the Georgian town of Cockermouth.
-Just an half an hour drive out of the valley you will find these two popular towns.
+Just a half an hour drive out of the valley, you will find these two popular towns.